 For example…

-And so on, until you sense there's no more words and phrases to be added.
+Interpret until you sense there's no more words and phrases to be added.
 Then, you will know it's time to stop.
 If you continue speaking beyond the Spirit's prompting, you'll find yourself tripping over your words and repeating yourself as your mind tries to compensate.

 It's important to note that the interpretation of a tongue is NOT a word-for-word translation.
 It's similar to a paraphrase in that it offers the substance, the gist of what's been spoken in tongues.
 Let's be clear, the length of a message spoke in an unknown tongue bears NO relationship to the length of its interpretation.

 During mission trips to St. Petersburg, Russia, my wife and I relied on our translator when communicating with the orphanage director.
-Fluent in both Russian and English, Irina translated our questions word-for-word into Russian and in turn translated the director's replies word for word into English for our understanding.
+Fluent in both Russian and English, Irina translated our questions word for word into Russian and in turn translated the director's replies word for word into English for our understanding.

 Some speakers who interpret are naturally more wordy in everyday speaking than others, so some interpretations of tongues are longer, while others are shorter, and some will be more flowery in their delivery based on personality.